chickenbestlover/Online-Recurrent-Extreme-Learning-Machine/README.md

 ![performanceComparison](./fig/model_performance_summary_FF0.915.png)

+## To do
+* Rewrite this code with Pytorch for GPU acceleration

 ---------------------------------
 If you use this code, please cite our paper "Online Recurrent Extreme Learning Machine and its Application to time-series Prediction" in IEEE Access.

 Paper URL: http://ieeexplore.ieee.org/abstract/document/7966094/

 Park, Jin-Man, and Jong-Hwan Kim.
 "Online recurrent extreme learning machine and its application to time-series prediction."
 Neural Networks (IJCNN), 2017 International Joint Conference on.
 IEEE, 2017.

+## Acknowledgement
+This work was supported by the ICT R&D program of MSIP/IITP.
+[2016-0-00563, Research on Adaptive Machine Learning Technology Development for Intelligent Autonomous Digital Companion]